yomna99/CoTProject/README.md

 ## Project Description

 DriveGuardian.me is an innovative application designed to enhance road safety by detecting drowsiness in drivers.
 Leveraging the power of IoT and computer vision, the app utilizes a Raspberry Pi camera to capture real-time images of drivers.
 These images are then processed using a YOLOv8 model, specifically trained on relevant data, to identify signs of somnolence.
-In case of detection, the app triggers an alarm to alert the driver, thereby preventing potential accidents caused by drowsy driving.
+In case of detection, the app triggers an alarm to alert the driver, thereby preventing potential accidents caused by drowsy driving...

 ## Project Team